pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

-Section 5.2 of {{!RFC4035}} specifies that a validator, when proving a delegation is not secure, needs to check for the absence of the DS and SOA bits in the NSEC (or NSEC3) type bitmap.
+Section 5.2 of {{!RFC4035}} specifies that a validator, when proving a delegation is not secure, needs to check for the absence of the DS and SOA bits in the NSEC (or NSEC3) type bitmap; this was clarified in Section 4.1 of {{RFC6840}}.
-This document updates {{RFC4035}} to say that the validator MUST also check for the presence of the NS or the DELEG bit in the matching NSEC (or NSEC3) RR (proving that there is, indeed, a delegation).
+This document updates {{RFC4035}} and {{RFC6840}} to specify that the validator MUST also check for the presence of the NS or the DELEG bit in the matching NSEC (or NSEC3) RR (proving that there is, indeed, a delegation).
 Alternately, the validator must make sure that the delegation with an NS record is covered by an NSEC3 RR with the Opt-Out flag set.
 Opt-Out is not applicable to DELEG RR type